10 Ways To Save On Your Wedding Invitations

 Add extra details yourself

-Another brilliant idea is to get crafty and add some extra details yourself.
+Get crafty and add some extra details yourself.
 By ordering plain invitations that won’t require any complex printing you’ll instantly save on costs.
 There’s no reason why you can’t then put your own stamp on them with some extra sparkle.

 Take note of the little things

 This one is important and can be easy to miss – take note of the finer details such as printing or card type.
 For example, if you choose a design that requires engraving on a heavyweight card then the price will be much higher.

 The same goes for envelopes, the heavier the weight the more it will cost you to send.
 It’s also worth considering the shape of your invitations, square envelopes look the part, but they also must be hand stamped, pushing up your overall spend.

 It might sound odd when talking about keeping costs down, but it’s a good idea to order more invitations than you need in case of any mistakes or last-minute changes.
 Ideally, order your backup invitations at the start as many suppliers will only sell in larger quantities, so this way you can avoid having to buy a whole new pack.

 Make the most of your wedding party and enlist some help for proofreading your invitations.
 Ask your fiancé, bridesmaids, mother of the bride, or whoever you can grab hold of, to go over the invitations with you.
 More than likely they have already seen the style, so it won’t ruin any surprises and they might spot something you’ve missed.

 As with anything for your big day, the choice is yours!
 Who’s to say that you have to have traditional invitations?
 Why not go for a photo print, postcard or opt for an email invitation.

 If you don’t want to go as far as an email invitation, an email RSVP is a good alternative.
 You could set up a new email account so you can keep track.
 Similarly, you could simply include your number and ask for your guests to RSVP by text.